-Note: The initial activation time will be related to the warranty period.
+Note: The warranty period begins on the date of the first license download.
 For details, please refer to the device purchase contract.

 Figure 5-2 Online Activation Button

 Figure 5-3 Start Online Activation

 Note: Online activation is a one-time process upon first use.
 No further activation is needed for subsequent operation.